atoates/router_logger/PROPERTY-SEARCH-GUIDE.md

 **POST** `/api/router-properties/assign`

 Assigns a router to a property.
-By default, validates that the task exists in ClickUp and has Type = "property".
+By default, validates that the task exists in ClickUp and has Task Type = "Property".

 **Request Body:**
 ```json